hyperlane-xyz/hyperlane-explorer/README.md

 # Hyperlane Explorer App

-A multi-chain explorer for the Hyperlane protocol and network.
+An interchain explorer for the Hyperlane protocol and network.

 ## Setup